TimeKeeper logs information in multiple files, stored by default at these locations:

 Every update that TimeKeeper receives for a particular source is recorded in the relevant source file, one line per update.
 The data files for each client and each client’s source stored in timekeeperclients does the same, with one update per client sample, with the same data format in both locations.

-Please refer to this to visualize this data, it’s the best way to understand the behavior.
+The best way to visualize and understand the behavior is to refer to the “Visualizing data” section.
 The data is an open format so that users can work with the data with the tools they need.
 The log file format is as follows -

 In most installations, the first two fields - the absolute timestamp and the offset from the time source - are all that is of interest.
+(A positive offset means the system clock is ahead of the source clock; negative, the system clock is behind the source clock.)
 Once started and running properly this file should be growing as updates are received.

 - Column 1: Absolute timestamp of the update, seconds since midnight January 1 1970 (also known as UNIX time)